 - Best for early-stage businesses that don’t have a good sense of their value.

 Applying for Grants

-This doesn’t mean grants are easy to come by though.
-Organizations award grants for a specific purpose, so first you must find grants that are suitable to your needs.
+This doesn’t mean grants are easy to come by, though.
+Organizations award grants for a specific purpose, so first, you must find suitable grants for your needs.
 Then, you must go through an application process that can be quite lengthy and competitive to the extent that companies will hire “grant writers” for this purpose.
 If grants are an option for your business, however, it’s worth the effort.

 How does it stack up?

 - If you qualify, grants are great, but it takes time to apply, and it’s competitive.

 - The costs are very low, although you may need a grant writer.

 - This is only a viable option for certain types of businesses, often non-profits.

 What Source of Capital is Right for You?

 Over time, your company will develop what we call a capital structure – a balance of debt, equity, and retained earnings that empower you to run your business and fuel its growth.
 The right mix for you will depend on how much capital you need, when you need it, and the amount of effort, risk, and cost you can absorb.
 A good fractional CFO, such as those found at The CEO’s Right Hand, can work with you to create this balance.
 Contact us directly to discuss your questions and explore options.